asavoulides/Broadcastify-Listeners/README.md

 Run main.py; a notification should come up with the current listeners (Default Newton PD/FD)

-Windows Only
-Listeners typically act as an indicator to any substantial activity.
+Listeners typically act as an indicator to any substantial activity and typically a high return number means substantial activity.